NOELThibault/Ocean/README.md

 # Ocean
- A simulation of an ocean using a sum of waves with modifiable parameters.
+ A simulation of an ocean with modifiable parameters made during my first year of college.
+Some parts of the code are sketchy and need refactoring.

+As for now, it only uses the sum of wave technique with keyboard inputs for changing parameters.
+An extension with an actual GUI and using the FFT is planned for the future.

 ## Screenshot
  <img src = "ocean.png" alt = "Screenshot from the simulation">

-# Depedencies
+## Depedencies
  In order to run the simulation, you need : <br>
  Support for OpenGL 3.3 or higher <br>
  CMake 3.15 or higher <br>